Troubleshooting zone transfer status issues

 Try querying each of the Edge

-The Edge DNS system has built-in fault tolerance to account for the cases in which one zone transfer agent may not be able to reach one of the Edge DNS name servers; while data should not be inconsistent across the name servers, it is helpful to have this data point.
-You can query a specific name server using dig at the command line: dig @nameserver-ip hostname
+The Edge DNS system has built-in fault tolerance to account for cases in which one zone transfer agent might not be able to reach one of the Edge DNS name servers.
+While data should be consistent across the name servers, it is helpful to have this data point.